But, at the time, 13-year-old me wholeheartedly thought I was killing it.

 But there are several downfalls to this logic.

-If you’re currently using a slider on your homepage, check out the following reasons to ditch the slider and try one of the alternatives we’ve suggested below.
+If you’re currently using a slider on your homepage -- or considering it for a future website redesign -- check out the following reasons to ditch the slider and try one of the alternatives we’ve suggested below.

 Reason 1: Sliders Are Prone to Banner Blindness